 Products that go against terms and conditions

-There are certain types of business that are more strictly regulated by WhatsApp.
+Certain types of businesses are more strictly regulated by WhatsApp.
 For example, political, government, or even medication.
-WhatsApp's terms and conditions lists product categories that are prohibited in content.
+WhatsApp's terms and conditions list product categories that are prohibited in content.

-If your business is listed there, it means that you can't use WhatsApp to transact with these products.
+If your business is listed there, you can't use WhatsApp to transact for these products.
 Pharmacies are an example here.
-Selling drugs of any kind is against the terms and conditions, so if you have marketing templates promoting these products, they'll likely be rejected.
+Selling any drugs violates the terms and conditions, so if you have marketing templates promoting these products, they'll likely be rejected.
 However, you can continue using the same WhatsApp account for support, order tracking, customer service, and more.

 Tips for managing templates